sgraciaguzman/notebook-setup/README.md

 ## Jupyter Lab git extension
 For most projects requiring Python scripts, JupyterLab is the IDE of choice.
 Together with the git extension, it is possible to integrate with Github and easily share notebooks and utilize all that Github has to offer.
-Since there is currently no native integrations with git, an extension galled Jupyter Lab git is used.
-For complete information see the documentation [here](https://github.com/jupyterlab/jupyterlab-git).
+Since there is currently no native integrations with git, an extension called Jupyter Lab git is used.

+### Installation
+Below are steps taken to install the widget.
+For more complete information please reference the [Jupyterlab-git documentation](https://github.com/jupyterlab/jupyterlab-git) and the [Jupyterlab extension documentation](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html).

 ### Vamsi's instructions
 Initial Set Up